yejiahaoderek/cs152fa21-project.github.io/index.md

 ## Project Goals
-1. Create/find a dataset for training a NN for plant/flower recognition
+1. Create/find a dataset for training a NN for plant recognition
 2. Train the NN with high prediction accuracy
 3. Evaluate the performance of the NN
 4. Deploy the NN on cellphones and create a simple app